missionpinball/mpf-docs/docs/mechs/switches/debounce.md

 state for 2 consecutive reads" to be considered debounced, while other platforms (e.g. FAST) focus on time-based durations rather than number of reads, saying, "a switch must be in a new state for X milliseconds before it's considered debounced."
-In practise, there is not much difference between those two.
+In practice, there is not much difference between those two.

 When considering switch debounce, the switch usually is supposed to be